Weierstrass filtration on Teichmuller curves and Lyapunov exponents

-In this section we will define three kinds of filtration: Weierstrass filtration, Weierstrass semigroup filtration and Weierstrass pair filtration.
-The first one together with the upper bound lemma \ref{up} is used to get coarse information about the upper bound of the sum.
-The second and the third one can be used to get more precise information about each quotient.
+In this section we will define three kinds of filtrations: Weierstrass filtrations, Weierstrass semigroup filtrations and Weierstrass pair filtrations.
+The first one together with the upper bound Lemma \ref{up} is used to get coarse information about the upper bound of the sum.
+The second and the third can be used to get more precise information about each quotient.